 That said, conceptually there’s a lot to be excited about, a truly unified auction will flatten the waterfall and remove many of the inefficiencies this set-up is guilty of, buried demand sources will have a fair chance to compete and the additional competition and access will undoubtedly have a positive effect on yield.

 In balance, Dev teams won’t realize the maintenance/cost savings of a single SDK solution just yet as new mediation tech will need to accommodate both SDK and S2S demand sources whilst the industry evolves.

 How is Libring helping you and your team achieve your goals?

 A key pain point was maintaining dozens of ad networks reporting APIs along with validating data accuracy in our BI.
 Libring unifies all the APIs and provides a single feed to our BI, additionally, they actively report on timeout errors so our engineers can spend more time focusing on creating great games.

 That was the original reason for moving to a third party solution like Libring’s.
-There are many fringe benefits which have surfaced since – the UI/UX has helped to make data more readily accessible particularly for those who can’t run SQL queries – the power pivot table is great for this and helps us reprioritize our waterfall or quickly dive into performance questions.
+There are many fringe benefits which have surfaced since – the UI/UX has helped to make data more readily accessible particularly for those who can’t run SQL queries – the powerful pivot table is great for this and helps us reprioritize our waterfall or quickly dive into performance questions.